SethStormR/Magma/README.md

 # Magma
-Magma is an icon set for GNome, XFCE and Budgie DE.
+Magma is an icon set for Gnome, XFCE and Budgie DE.

 Coming Soon...